24-Hour Crisis Line

 Embrace’s Staff can assist you in finding different resources that are available within your community to help you.
 We can help you apply for public benefits, housing, health services and therapy.

-Embrace provides regular group meetings for survivors who have experienced sexual violence or domestic abuse.
-We also offer groups for family members of victims.
-Support groups are facilitated by Embrace advocates and volunteers.
+Embrace provides regular meetings for survivors who have experienced sexual violence or domestic abuse.
+Support groups are facilitated by Embrace advocates.
 Groups meet in Ladysmith, Shell Lake and Phillips.
-For more information about the different groups or to sign-up, click here.

 This program is a modern, group therapy based approach for women to understand the violence in their life led by our Sexual Violence and Domestic Violence Program Coordinators in Ladysmith, Phillips and Shell Lake.
 It is a 12 week program and can be used as a deferred prosecution, if approved by the courts.